jadebono/mastergenrust/README.md

 Solution: Use a sha256 hash function to generate the master password for the password manager.
 A hash produced by such a function not only has very high entropy, but it is deterministic, meaning that you can generate it at will as long as you have access to the hash function.
 This will provide you with a password that you will not remember so is impervious to social engineering attacks.
 However, you will still be able to generate it easily at any time you need it using simple and memorable phrase and depth inputs.

-Moreover, msgenrust outputs the generated password to clipboard.
+Moreover, input masking has been implemented, so inputs are represented by stars on screen, the code outputs the generated password to clipboard.
 So the password is not visible on screen at any time.
 This defeats both screen recording malware (that take screendumps of your screen) as well as keyloggers (that record every keystroke you make).
 All you to do to insert your master password is to paste it into your password manager when you log into it.

 ---